MJ Melendez Preview, Player Props: Royals vs. Mariners

 MJ Melendez At The Plate

-- Melendez has picked up a hit in 63.7% of his 113 games this year, with multiple hits in 15.9% of those games.
+- Melendez has picked up a hit in 64.0% of his 114 games this season, with multiple hits in 16.7% of those games.

-- In 23.9% of his games this year, Melendez has had at least one RBI.
-He's picked up more than one in 10.6% and driven in three or more of his team's runs in two contests.
+- Melendez has driven in a run in 28 games this year (24.6%), including 12 games with more than one RBI (10.5%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.